 Given the ecological role of Rousettus leschenaultii as a primary pollinator, maintaining a stable reproductive capacity in males is essential for population sustainability.
 As bats face increasing anthropogenic pressures, it is crucial to monitor the effects of habitat degradation and environmental change on reproductive health.
 Studies have shown that habitat loss directly correlates with lower reproductive success in many bat species, highlighting the need for targeted conservation efforts (Shkolnik et al., 1999).
 Protecting key habitats and reducing disturbance during critical reproductive periods are vital for preserving bat populations and their ecological functions.

-studies have demonstrated that habitat fragmentation can lead to altered stress hormone levels, which in turn affect the reproductive health of male bats.
+Studies have demonstrated that habitat fragmentation can lead to altered stress hormone levels, which in turn affect the reproductive health of male bats.
 Hall et al. (2020) found that bat species exposed to fragmented habitats exhibit lower testicular mass and altered spermatogenesis, suggesting that environmental degradation directly influences male reproductive physiology.
 Similarly, the loss of roosting sites has been associated with increased stress and a reduction in sperm quality (Chavez et al., 2021).

 Male fruit bats, like many other bat species, are sensitive to environmental changes, which can significantly impact their reproductive physiology.
 Our findings suggest that male Rousettus leschenaultii are vulnerable to disruptions in hormonal regulation due to environmental stressors such as habitat destruction, climate change, and food scarcity.
 Environmental stress has been shown to influence the pituitary-gonadal axis, affecting the secretion of key reproductive hormones like testosterone and FSH (Neubaum et al., 2018).
 This disruption can lead to decreased testicular function and fertility, ultimately affecting bat populations.